While the financial markets are collapsing . . .

 That's a logical theory -- but real life results tell a different story.

 Arnott and Arness studied the relationship between dividend payouts and corporate prices for the years 1871 to 2001 and reported on their results in FINANCIAL ANALYSTS JOURNAL.
-They found that corporate profits rose fastest in decades following the highest dividend payouts, and were lowest in the years following the lowest dividend payouts.
+They found corporate profits rose fastest in decades following the highest dividend payouts, and were lowest in the years following the lowest dividend payouts.

 So much for the "keeping cash makes a company grow faster" argument.

 From 2000-2002, the S&P 500 stocks that didn't pay dividends fell 33.19%.
 S&P 500 stocks that paid dividends ROSE 10.4%.
-The 3-year bear market just SLOWED the dividend paying stocks.
+That 3-year bear market just SLOWED the dividend paying stocks.
 And don't forget, those shareholders still received their quarterly dividend checks!

 Since 1926, dividends have made up 42% of the total return of the S&P 500.
-If you invested $1000 in the S&P 500 in 1926 and reinvested dividends, you'd now have $3,326,000 -- but if you didn't reinvest dividends, you'd have only $117,590.
-That means that the S&P 500 stocks that didn't pay any dividends had pretty punk "growth" compared to reinvesting in the companies that did pay dividends.
+If you invested $1000 in the S&P 500 in 1926 and reinvested dividends, you'd now have $3,326,000.
+But if you didn't reinvest dividends, you'd have only a measly $117,590.
+That means the S&P 500 stocks that didn't pay any dividends had pretty punk "growth" compared to reinvesting in the companies that did pay dividends.

 Just because you can't reinvest dividends if the company doesn't pay any.